unicode-org/message-format-wg/exploration/bidi-usability.md

 _Describe the proposed solution.
 Consider syntax, formatting, errors, registry, tooling, interchange._

-Editing and display of a _message_ SHOULD always use a left-to-right base direction both for the complete text of the _message_ as well as for each line (paragraph) contained therein.
+The syntax of a _message_ assumes a left-to-right base direction both for the complete text of the _message_ as well as for each line (paragraph) contained therein.

-We use LTR display because the syntax of a _message_ depends on LTR word tokens, as well as token ordering (as in a placeholder or with variant keys).
+We prefer LTR display because human understanding of a _message_ depends on LTR word tokens, as well as token ordering (as in a placeholder or with variant keys).
+Note that LTR display is **_not_** a requirement, because that is beyond the scope of MF2 itself.
+However, tool and editor implementers ought to pay attention to this assumption.

-This is not the disadvantage to right-to-left languages that it might first appear:
+Preferring LTR display is not the disadvantage to right-to-left languages that it might first appear:
-- Bidi inside of _patterns_ works normally
+- Bidi inside of _patterns_ works normally (we go to great lengths to make the interior of _patterns_ work as plain text)
-- _Placeholders_ and _markup_ are isolated (treated as neutrals) so that they appear in the correct location in an RTL _pattern_
+- _Placeholders_ and _markup_ can be isolated (treated as neutrals) so that they appear in the correct location in an RTL _pattern_
 - _Expressions_ use isolates and directional marks to display internal tokens in the correct order and without spillover effects
+- The syntax uses paired enclosing marks that the Unicode Bidirectional Algorithm pairs for shaping purposes and these offer a poor person's form of isolation.

-Permit isolating bidi controls to be used on the **outside** of the following:
+The syntax permits (but does not require) isolating bidi controls to be used on the **outside** of the following:
 - unquoted literals
 - quoted literals
 - quoted patterns